lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 expression-1 ? expression-2 | expression-3
 ```

-> Note: This is commonly refered to as a ternary statement in most programming languages.
+> Note: This is commonly referred to as a ternary statement in most programming languages.
 In MOO the commonly used ! is replaced with a |.

 First, expression-1 is evaluated.
 If it returns a true value, then expression-2 is evaluated and whatever it returns is returned as the value of the conditional expression as a whole.
 If expression-1 returns a false value, then expression-3 is evaluated instead and its value is used as that of the conditional expression.